hemanth22/learntlessons/docs/prompts.md

 ```

 ```
-Identify AIl tasks or action items assigned to me in this week’s emails, Teams chats and meeting notes, and compile them into a checklist with due dates.
+Identify all tasks or action items assigned to me in this week’s emails, Teams chats and meeting notes, and compile them into a checklist with due dates.
 ```